 - Season salmon: On all sides with salt and pepper.

-- Cook: Add oil to a large skillet over medium high heat.
+- Cook: Add oil to a large skillet over medium-high heat.
 Once hot add in the salmon skin side down.
-Cook salmon for 5-7 minutes on skin side (depending on size).
+Cook salmon for 5-7 minutes on the skin side (depending on size).

 - Flip: Very carefully flip salmon.
 If the skin is sticking to the pan give it more time to cook.
 It should release easily from the pan.

 - Make the sauce: Add minced garlic to the pan and cook for 1 minute.
 Combine honey and lemon juice in a small bowl.
 Add the sauce to the pan.
 Continue cooking for 1-3 minutes or until the salmon is fully cooked and looks opaque and the sauce is thick.

 - Serve: Take off of the heat.
-When the salmon is cool enough to handle peel off the skin.
+When the honey garlic salmon is cool enough to handle peel off the skin if desired.
 Serve immediately with a sprinkle of chopped parsley for garnish, if desired.